Site icon Our Breathing Planet

 Malaysian Dead Leaf Mantis Physical Description

-Like virtually all of its many relatives, the magnificent Malaysian Dead Leaf Mantis ranks as a master of camouflage.
-In its specific case, its own name gives an indication its approach.
+Like virtually all of its many relatives across the globe, the magnificent Malaysian Dead Leaf Mantis ranks as a literal master of camouflage.
+In its specific case, its own name gives an indication of its approach.
 That’s due to the fact that, when it wishes, it closely resembles a dead, dry leaf.

-Like many insects of all kinds, it also displays the physiological characteristic of sexual dimorphism.
-In its case, this trait manifests itself in terms of sheer physical size.
+Like many insects of all kinds, this product of evolution also displays the physiological trait of sexual dimorphism.
+In its case, this trait merely manifests itself in terms of sheer physical size.
 The overall size difference between the two genders, however, remains comparatively minor.

-More precisely, the females, again, like many of its relatives, attains a greater length than the male of the species.
+More precisely, the females, again, like many of its innumerable relatives, attains a greater mean length than the male of the species.
 Mature females reach an average length of 3 – 3.1 in (7.5 – 8 cm).
-Males, meanwhile, grow to a body length that averages roughly 2.6 – 2.8 in (6.5 – 7 cm).
+Males, meanwhile, grow to a body length that usually measures roughly 2.6 – 2.8 in (6.5 – 7 cm).

-Otherwise, the two sexes displays virtually identical patterns of coloring, with only slight variations among individuals.
+Otherwise, the two sexes display virtually identical patterns of coloring, with only extremely slight variations ocurring among individuals.
 Those patterns, though, include a very respectable range of colors.
-These run from nearly black, to shades of brown, to an orange-brown hue.
+These run from nearly black, to various shades of brown, to an orange-brown hue.

 Malaysian Dead Leaf Mantis Distribution, Habitat, and Ecology

-The mesmerizing Malysian Dead Leaf Mantis inhabits a moderately expansive part of the world.
+The mesmerizing Malysian Dead Leaf Mantis inhabits a moderately expansive part of the surface of the world.
 This range consists of the region generally known as southeast Asia.
-More specifically, it’s known to live in Sumatra, the Philippines, Borneo, Indonesia, and Malaysia.
+More specifically, it’s known to live in the nations of Sumatra, the Philippines, Borneo, Indonesia, and Malaysia.

-Within that range, though, it fortunately seems to be moderately adapable in terms of its habitat requirements.
-That’s due to the fact that specimens appear in regions of both tropical forest and scrubland.
+Within that greater range, though, it fortunately seems to be moderately adapable in terms of its habitat requirements.
+That’s due to the fact that observed specimens appear in regions consisting of both tropical forest and scrubland.
 For now, no evidence that it ever lived elsewhere exists.

-It’s also supremely adapted for the environment in which it lives.
-Its coloring, as well as its body shape and design, provides it with excellent natural camouflage.
+This amazing Arthropod’s also supremely adapted for the environment in which it lives.
+Its coloring, as well as its body shape and design, all serve well to provide it with excellent natural camouflage.
 The insect even appears to sway in the breeze, mimicking the movements of a dried up leaf.

-This learned behavioral pattern serves the amazing arthropod well in its typical habitat range, offering it a certain measure of protection from its own predators.
-Those include the usual species, such as tree climbing lizards, snakes, and birds, among others.
+This learned behavioral pattern serves the amazing creature perfectly within its typical habitat range.
+That’s because it offers it a certain measure of protection from its own predators.
+Those hunters include the usual species, such as tree climbing lizards, snakes, and birds, among others.

-Like its numerous relatives, the Malaysian Dead Leaf Mantis evolved as a carnivore.
+Like its numerous relatives, the Malaysian Dead Leaf Mantis evolved as a purely carnivorous species.
 Also like them, it’s a master hunter, preferring to hunt as an ambush predator.
-It feeds opportunistically, consuming virtually any prey of sufficient size, most especially moths.
+The insect also feeds quite opportunistically, consuming virtually any prey of sufficient size, especially moths.

 Species Sharing Its Range

-Check out our other articles on 6 Captivating European Caves, Black-and-white hawk-eagle, Macquarie Island, Dwarf Crested Iris, California red-sided garter snake, Reef Manta Ray
+Check out our other articles on 6 Captivating European Caves, Black-and-white hawk-eagle, Macquarie Island, Dwarf Crested Iris, California red-sided garter snake, Reef Manta Ray, Striped Possum

 Exit mobile version